mhz47/Jezyki_Programowania/sites/Scratch.md

 ### [Scratch - Imagine, Program, Share](https://scratch.mit.edu/)

- > Scratch is a programming language and online platform where you can create your own stories, games, and animations.
-Learn how to use Scratch, share your projects with others, and explore featured projects and studios.
+ > Scratch is a free online platform where you can learn and share your own coding projects with others around the world.
+You can create stories, games, and animations using Scratch 4.0, a visual programming language and editor.